Home » Frustrated Buyer

 Dear Phyllis,

 My parents have used the same real estate agent for more than twenty years.
 I also hired him to buy my first condo.
 My fiancé and I are ready to purchase a home.
 I don’t have to sell my condo and will likely keep it as a rental.
 We have looked at a few homes and have had our eye on several.
 We have a good down payment (nearly 25%) and FICO scores in the high 700’s.
 Our preapproval is in order.
-I understand the current market is competitive but I feel that we are in an excellent position.
-We can afford $1.2 million and are looking up to $1.3 million in Glendale, Pasadena and La Crescenta.
-Our real estate agent however, is reluctant to show us homes in our price range.
+I understand the current market is competitive, but I feel that we are in an excellent position.
+We can afford $1.2 million and are looking for up to $1.3 million in Glendale, Pasadena, and La Crescenta.
+Our real estate agent, however, is reluctant to show us homes in our price range.
 Therefore, he keeps pushing us down in price.
 Frustrated Buyer

 Dear Frustrated Buyer,